 The Best Lead Free Slow Cookers without Ceramic

-This is my favorite slow cooker because it has all of the following features:
+This is my favorite slow cooker because it has all of the following convenient features :

 - Stainless steel and non-aluminum three-ply cooking pot, so there is no danger of lead leaching.
 Stainless steel is an old standby in the kitchen and is a reliably used metal for cooking.

-- It functions as a pressure cooker, slow cooker, rice cooker, steamer, and sautes and warms, so this cooker is the most versatile of all three recommendations.
+- It has 7 full functions; a pressure cooker, slow cooker, rice cooker, steamer, sauté, yogurt marker and warmer, so this cooker is the most versatile of all three recommendations.

 - Delayed cooking timer for up to 24 hours.